microsoft/WhatTheHack/033-OSSDatabaseMigration/Coach/05-online-migration.md

 ```

   Run the script and store the output to a file.
-Running this the following way requires to format the file again
+Running this the following way requires to format the file again:

 ```bash